 Persisting the Root Document

-Keeping Track Of the Root Document
+Keeping Track of the Root Document

 Putting all our task lists in a root document is great, but right now we don't persist the root document, instead creating a new one every time we load the app.
 To make the root document useful we're going to want to persist it somewhere.
 Unlike the individual task lists a root document isn't really "the thing we're looking at", but is more like a "user account" in that it is the context in which the rest of the application works.